hopsoft/ellington/README.md

 ## Decomposing complex business processes

-Ellington's nomenclature is taken from New York's subway system.
+Ellington's nomenclature is taken from [New York's subway system](http://en.wikipedia.org/wiki/New_York_City_Subway).
 We've found that drawing parallels to the physical world helps us reason more clearly about the complexities of software.

 ### Lexicon

-- Context
+- **Context/Passenger** - The passenger that will be riding through our virtual subway.
 - State
 - Network
 - Route